alecryan88/one_bite/README.md

-# One Bite Pizza Review Data Pipeline
+# One Bite Data Pipeline

 An end-to-end data application to analyze pizza reviews.